-For example, if the university made all its selections from OCS lands, including areas expected to be leased over the next few years, or if the university selected most of the acreage from the National Petroleum Reserve in Alaska (NPRA), or if the university chose National Forest System land that would otherwise have been harvested, then we estimate forgone receipts could average at least \$5 million a year and perhaps more than \$10 million a year over the next 10 years, net of any payments to the state of Alaska.
+If the university made all its selections from OCS lands, including areas expected to be leased over the next few years, then we estimate forgone receipts could average more than \$10 million a year over the next 10 years, net of any payments to the state of Alaska.
 If the university selected federal onshore oil and gas leases managed by the Bureau of Land Management, or if the university picked surplus government property that would otherwise have been sold, the loss of receipts to the federal government could range from \$1 million to \$10 million annually over the next decade, net of any payments to Alaska.
-The university also might choose federal lands that could be used for future commercial development but on which the federal government might not collect any receipts over the next 10 years; that possibility, however, is significantly less likely than the choice of income-producing lands.
+If the university reached an agreement with DOI and the state to share NPR-A receipts in lieu of land selections in NPR-A, the loss of receipts to the federal government could be as much as \$9 million each year, in addition to the loss of receipts from land the university selected elsewhere, depending on the terms of the agreement.
+The university also might choose federal lands that could be used for future commercial development but on which the federal government might not collect any receipts over the next 10 years.
+Assuming that the university would select a number of different types of federal land, CBO estimates that enacting S. 744 would increase direct spending by about \$5 million a year, net of payments to the state.

 The percentage of gross receipts that must be shared with the state under current law varies with the source of the income.
-For example, for onshore oil and gas leases in Alaska, the state receives 90 percent of gross receipts; but for leases of the NPRA, the state would receive 50 percent of the receipts.
+For example, for onshore oil and gas leases in Alaska, the state receives 90 percent of gross receipts; but for leases of the NPR-A, the state would receive 50 percent of the receipts.
 By comparison, the state receives 25 percent of income generated from timber harvesting on Forest Service lands.